jonmbake/matomo-ansible/README.md

 An [Ansible](https://docs.ansible.com/) playbook to provision a secure [Matomo](https://matomo.org/) instance.

-With support for local provisioning via Vagrant (useful to quickly test changes).
+With support for local provisioning via Vagrant (useful to quickly testing changes).

 Both local and non-local provisions were tested on a [Ubuntu 18.04](http://releases.ubuntu.com/18.04/) instance.